eshanganju/pacMan/debenScanAnalysis-ReadMe.txt

             The x orientation is positive in the code.
 Z and Y orientations can be negative.
 This is true when looking at contact (weibicke's code)
             When plotting the orts, the Z direction is flipped.
             I am not sure why this is done, but it doesnt affect the results.
-            I need to make sure that we are plotting the same things as the ground reality.
+            All I need to make sure that we are plotting the same things as the ground reality.

           Vectorize the checking for small contact areas Rose diagrams instead of EA projections